Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 (be it via a console, via a robot, via a wider institutional process involving other sentient beings, etc.).
-In other words, the computer system is an enabler, a means, and the computing system is the goal, i.e. the user interactions involving applications.
+In other words, the computer system is an enabler, a means, and the computing system is the goal, i.e., the user interactions involving applications.
 If some computer system makes it harder (than others; than it can; than it used to) to write, use or maintain such applications, then it is (comparatively) failing at its goal.